-- briefly review how we arrived at the current landscape of responsibilities and service models for HIV services
+- briefly reviewed how we arrived at the current landscape of responsibilities and service models for HIV services

-- collect information about current services through: literature and data analysis; a number of case studies; and direct engagement with providers, commissioners, public health leaders and people using HIV services
+- collected information about current services through: literature and data analysis; a number of case studies; and direct engagement with providers, commissioners, public health leaders and people using HIV services

-- hold workshops with key stakeholders, including people living with HIV, to consider what this information tells us about possible future scenarios.
+- held workshops with key stakeholders, including people living with HIV, to consider what this information tells us about possible future scenarios.

-The project’s advisory group, which includes service users, will help us finalise the project’s focus, which is likely to cover issues such as:
+The project’s advisory group, which includes service users, helped us finalise the project’s focus, which covered issues such as: